All air is not created equally, at least when it comes to shipping.

 See our article A Secret Weapon for Doing Supplier Research

 How Exactly Does Air Freight Work?

-But Of Course, There’s a Catch to Air Freight
+There’s a Catch to Air Freight

 This is amazing you’re thinking.
 Air shipping for a fraction the cost of what you’re used to!
 But there’s a catch.
 That quote I gave you above from my freight forwarder was not the complete quote.
 Here’s the complete quote: